The Incredible Hulk (film): Cast

 A Russian-born officer in the United Kingdom's Royal Marines Commandos who is loaned to General Ross.
 Lusting for the Hulk's power, Blonsky is injected with various serums that transform him into a near-skeletal humanoid monster as strong as the Hulk himself.
 Roth said he took the part to please his sons, who are comic-book superhero fans, and because he found Leterrier's ideas "very dark and very interesting".
 Roth was a fan of the Bixby series as a teenager.
 He started watching the 2003 film to prepare for the part, but stopped as he did not want to compare himself to it.
 It was Roth who suggested Blonsky be a soldier rather than a KGB agent as in the comics.
 Leterrier was a fan of Roth's work and felt it was "great watching a normal Cockney boy become a superhero", but Marvel and Norton were initially reluctant to cast him.
 Before he was cast in the film Punisher: War Zone (2008), Ray Stevenson was in discussions for the role.
-Roth trained with gun and military experts in preparation for the role, but did not work out due to Blonsky's aging.
-This made it difficult to film some stunts, including being pulled by a harness to show Blonsky's enhanced 30–40 mile per hour running speed.
+Roth trained with gun and military experts in preparation for the role, but it did not work out due to Blonsky's aging.
+This made it difficult to film some stunts, including being pulled by a harness to show Blonsky's enhanced 30–40 mile-per-hour running speed.
 Cyril Raffaelli performed some of his stunts.
 Roth enjoyed the motion capture for Abomination, which reminded him of fringe theatre.
 He worked with Terry Notary, his trainer from the film Planet of the Apes (2001), on the monster's movement.
 Roth was signed on for three more films.